stasyanski/Discord-Cat-Bot/README.md

 # Discord-Cat-Bot

-This is a cute Discord bot which responds with an image of a cat whenever a user types a related word.
+This is a cute Discord bot which responds with an image or GIF of a cat whenever a user types a related word.
 The bot will respond to the following:

-- ['cat', 'cats', 'kitten', 'kittens', 'kitty', 'kitties', 'feline', 'felines', 'meow', 'purr', 'paws', 'whiskers', 'claws', 'tail', 'fur', 'purr', 'pussy','puss', 'pussycat', 'pussycats', 'kittycat', 'kittycats', 'kitty-cat', 'kitty-cats']
+- ['cat', 'cats', 'kitten', 'kittens', 'kitty', 'kitties', 'feline', 'felines', 'meow', 'purr', 'paws', 'whiskers', 'claws', 'tail', 'fur', 'purr', 'pussy', 'puss', 'pussycat', 'pussycats', 'kittycat', 'kittycats', 'kitty-cat', 'kitty-cats']

+This bot is based on TheCatApi, https://www.thecatapi.com.
+Feel free to add or remove words as needed from the cat_dict dictionary in response.py

 When a user types one of the words above in a text channel, the bot will respond, like so: